 This film comes to mind now, as we approach the year 2022.
 And it makes me think about how the governments of the three most populous nations in the Americas see the environment.
 Or better put, how they don’t see it.
 The U.S., Mexico and Brazil are home to almost 690 million people and a vast biological and cultural diversity legacy.
 Can we fight together as one, for a just and sustainable future for the generations to come?

 The environmental situation in Brazil isn’t much better.
 In less than two years, President Jair Bolsonaro has become the main instigator of the fires that in 2019 and 2020 devastated the Amazon.
 In 2019, Mr. Bolsonaro claimed the Amazon was “his.”
 Not to leave any doubt how serious he was, he devoted himself with fervor to weakening environmental regulations, encouraging farmers and loggers to initiate fires, and promoting mining on ancestral indigenous lands.
 He continues reviling indigenous peoples who oppose destruction of the Amazon and cynically blames environmental organizations for starting the fires in a sick attempt at twisted logic.
 Just two months ago, 29 organizations, including financial institutions from the U.S., the United Kingdom, Norway, and Japan managing trillions of dollars in assets, warned Brazil that further escalation would seriously impact their investment appetite in the region.
-Nevertheless, just a week ago, the country’s own national institute for space research announced that they detected in Brazil's Amazon region in August 2020, the second highest number in a decade and only slightly less than last year’s count of 30,900 fires.
+Nevertheless, just a week ago, the country’s own national institute for space research announced that they detected more than 29,000 fires in Brazil's Amazon region in August 2020, the second highest number in a decade and only slightly less than last year’s count of 30,900 fires.
 Yet Mr. Bolsonaro doesn’t seem to care about the Amazon, or the environment, or Brazilians.

 And between the U.S. and Brazil, there lies a distant neighbor—Mexico.
 My country.
 Not much can be said in favor of the environment after two years of President Andrés Manuel López Obrador´s administration.
 It doesn’t seem to be a priority for him either, though I’d love to be proven wrong.
 Promises to avoid major environmental damage that gargantuan government development projects would trigger, like the so-called Maya Train, so far haven’t convinced environmentalists and independent scientists.
 President López Obrador has already been through three environment secretaries in a row, and environmental agencies continue to be dismantled.
 Without the necessary budget and staff to maintain them, protected areas rapidly languish.
 And the relationship with environmentalists is as polarized as ever.